Marcisbee/radi/docs/index.md

 **NOTE:**  Radi has a [babel transformer plugin](https://github.com/radi-js/transform-radi-listen) for listeners to be handled automatically (just like transformation from JSX to [hyperscript](#hyperscript)).

-Listeners watch for changes in state for assigned component and if changes happen, it is responsible for re-rendering that part of view and updating it in DOM.
+Listeners watch for changes in the state of the assigned component and if changes happen it is responsible for re-rendering that part of view and updating it in DOM.
 Listener expects to receive component that it should listen to and path of state to listen to.

 ```jsx